Flash Floods and Other Flooding

 Flash floods occur within a few minutes or hours of excessive rainfall, a dam or levee failure, or a sudden release of water held by an ice jam.
 Flash floods can roll boulders, tear out trees, destroy buildings and bridges, and scour out new channels.

 Rapidly rising water can reach heights of 30 feet or more.
 Flash flood-producing rains can also trigger catastrophic mud slides.
 You will not always have a warning that these deadly, sudden floods are coming.
 Most flood deaths are due to flash floods.

 Terms You Should Know

-Stay informed about possible flooding by listening to NOAA Weather Radio, commercial radio or television for the latest flash flood/flood watches, warnings, and advisories.
+Stay informed about possible flooding by listening to NOAA Weather Radio, commercial radio or television for the latest flash flood and flood watches, warnings and advisories.
 Make sure you understand these terms:

 - Flash flood or flood watch: Flash flooding or flooding is possible within the designated watch area.
 Be alert and ready to evacuate.

 - Flash flood or flood warning: Flash flooding or flooding has been reported or is imminent.
 Take necessary precautions at once.
 Follow local authorities' instructions regarding evacuation.